Milos5611/cogent_lab/README.md

 ## Problem to solve

 App is hosted on [https://tokyofoodservice.herokuapp.com]() using heroku BUT, heroku and Foursquare are playing ping-pong with error i get.
-I am sorry for that, you can try to react app but i doubt that they will solve it until you look on it.
+I am sorry for that, you can try to reach app but i doubt that they will solve it until you look on it.
-Here is my open bug, still wait for response from their side [https://help.heroku.com/sharing/e852722d-44cd-4e85-82b1-8729b7d5b717](Link to open ticket)
+Here is my open bug, still wait for response from their side [https://help.heroku.com/sharing/e852722d-44cd-4e85-82b1-8729b7d5b717]()

 This project was based on assumption that user would like to order food and have easy to see app for near buy market.
 App utilize: search by keyword user type, random selection and map view of particular restoran.